 What does the Northern Ireland public think of same-sex marriage?

-- 2012: The Northern Ireland Life & Times (NILT) poll found that only 28% of the public believed that such relationships were wrong.
+2012: The Northern Ireland Life & Times (NILT) poll found that only 28% of the public believed that such relationships were wrong.
 2 The poll's sample size was 1,200 people.
-Thus, the Margin of Error would have been close to ±2.9% percentage points.
-That is, if the same poll had been repeated 20 times, the results would have been between 25 and 31% for 19 times out of the 20 tries.
+Thus, the margin of error would have been close to ~+mn~2.9% percentage points.
+That means that, if the same poll had been repeated 20 times, the results would be expected to be between 25 and 31% for 19 times out of the 20 tries.

-"Do you think marriages between same-sex couples should or should not be recognised by the law as valid, with the same rights as traditional marriages?"
+"Do you think marriages between same-sex couples should or should not be recognized by the law as valid, with the same rights as traditional marriages?"

 Results were: 57% favored marriage equality; 32% were opposed; 11% were undecided or unresponsive.
 Northern Ireland by mid-2013 was ahead of the U.S. in terms of acceptance of SSM.
 As with polls in the U.S.:

-- A larger percentage of women favored SSM when compared to men.
+- A larger percentage of women favored SSM than men.

 - A larger percentage of younger adults favored SSM when compared to seniors.
 This included support from 72% of young adults aged 18 to 24; and 74% of older adults 25 to 34.

-- Greatest support came from those who were not religiously affiliated at 73%; Catholics were 65% and Protestants were 44% supportive.
+Greatest support came from those who were not religiously affiliated at 73%; Catholics were 65% in favor of equality; Protestants were 44% supportive.
 3

-"Do you support the legalisation of same sex marriage?"
+"Do you support the legalization of same sex¬ marriage?"